WMatthewARC/Module-2-Challenge/README.md

 # Module-2-Challenge

 Hello there
-atached is VB script modules and screen shots
+the following is VB script Modules and screen shots